konsorten/sevdesk-voucher-upload/README.md

 ## Known Issues

 The library currently fails to save the voucher with "*500 - {"objects":null,"error":{"message":"Can't read file","code":null}}*" as error message.
 This is currently under investigation.

+## Upload Process

+This is a verbal description on the general upload process:

+1) Check, if the file exists
+2) Retrieve the client information from the sevDesk API
+3) Upload the file to sevDesk
+4) Load all contacts for matching the voucher issuer (cached for 15 minutes)
+5) Extract details from voucher
+6) Determine the issuer of the voucher (this library provides extended strategies compared to the sevDesk API)
+7) Estimate which accounting account to use
+8) Save the voucher as draft

+The voucher is then available from within sevDesk.

 ## Debugging